SunstoneStrategies/chargingusforward/README.md

 To deploy the project, run `npm run deploy` to build and deploy the project to the `gh-pages` branch.
 GitHub pages will then automatically serve the project from https://sunstonestrategies.github.io/chargingusforward/.

+## Preview deployment

+To create a preview deployment, push the branch to the [dev repository](https://github.com/sophialittlejohn/sunstonestrategies-map-widget).
+This will auto build the website on Vercel and will serve the website from https://sunstonestrategies-map-widget.vercel.app/.

 ## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).